adeperio/base/README.md

 ![Alt text](/logo.png?raw=true "Base")
 ## A starter kit / hack stack on React, Flux, Express, and Postgres

 Forked from some great stuff at https://github.com/kriasoft/react-starter-kit.
-We are extending this implementation to a full front-edn back-end working stack with OAuth2
+We are extending this implementation to a full front-end back-end working stack with OAuth2

 Gulp+Webpack+React+Flux+Express+Postgres+Passportjs+Bootstrap